nginx/unit-docs/source/howto/rails.rst

           "applications": {
               "rails": {
                   "type": "ruby",
-                  "script": ":nxt_term:`config.ru <All requests are handled by a single script, relative to working_directory>`", "working_directory": ":nxt_term:`/path/to/app/ <Needed for require_relative directives.
+                  "script": ":nxt_hint:`config.ru <All requests are handled by a single script, relative to working_directory>`", "working_directory": ":nxt_ph:`/path/to/app/ <Needed for require_relative directives.
 Use a real path in your configuration>`"
               }
           }
       }